 The skin consists of three layers including the epidermis, dermis, and the subcutaneous layer.
 The epidermis is the outermost layer and is very thin.
 It provides a protective layer of skin cells that sheds continually.
 Squamous cells lie just below the outer surface.
 Basal cells, which produce new skin cells, are at the bottom of the epidermis.
 The epidermis also contains cells called melanocytes, which produce melanin, the pigment that gives skin its normal color and causes moles.
 When exposed to the sun, these cells produce more melanin that helps protect the deeper layers of skin.
 The extra melanin is what produces the darker color of tanned skin.

 There are three major types of skin cancer, including basal cell carcinoma, squamous cell carcinoma, and melanoma.
-Basal and squamous cell carcinomas are slow growing and generally highly treatable.
-If all forms of skin cancer are found early and treated appropriately, they are all nearly 100% curable.
+Basal and squamous cell carcinomas are slow-growing and generally highly treatable.
+According to the Skin Cancer Foundation, if all forms of skin cancer are found early and treated appropriately, they are all nearly 100% curable.
 It is very important to limit or avoid exposure to ultraviolet (UV) radiation and pay close attention to suspicious changes in the skin.

 Other less common types of skin cancer include Kaposi's sarcoma, Merkel cell carcinoma, and sebaceous gland carcinoma.